demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 ## Integrations

 Although these integration are not included in the pack, either the Gmail or both the EWS Mail Sender and EWS V2 integrations are required for the pack to work.
+In addition, configure the Demisto REST API integration.
 - Gmail - [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/gmail)
 - EWS Mail Sender - [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/ews-mail-sender)
 - EWS V2 - [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/ews-v2)
+- Demisto REST API

 ## Demo Video
 <video controls>